Joana Galego

 Portugal-born artist Joana Galego’s images are informed by – in her words – ‘memories and feelings rather than actual events’.
 Firmly rooted in drawing, her paintings and works on paper are characterised by a vibrant palette and a visual language partly inspired by historical artists.

-This framed, watercolour on paper is part of a new body of work titled ‘Hiding Behind Gifts’.
+This framed, watercolour on paper is part of a body of work titled ‘Hiding Behind Gifts’.
 Contrasting with some of the more heavily layered, collaged pieces in the collection, it has areas of light - which serve to illuminate the figure - juxtaposed with translucent layers watercolour.
 It is one of a number of works where the artist’s subject protects a bird in her lap - in this case, from the ‘wildfires’ that blaze in the distance.

 Mixed media on paper, 88 × 93cm